Seldom: An Anonymity Network with Selective Deanonymization: Deanonymization Process

 \subsection{Translucent Selective Deanonymizations}

 We now discuss how we use a translucent ledger to create a translucent deanonymization process.
-After identifying suspicious \name-anonymized traffic, a \ac{LEA} requests a deanonymization from the consortium.
+After identifying suspicious \name-anonymized traffic, an \ac{LEA} requests a deanonymization from the consortium.
 Therefore, the consortium first assesses this request through a translucent voting.
-If the request is accepted, the consortium, with the help of the exit relay, peels away the layers of threshold encryption from the client's encrypted identity, such that only the requesting \ac*{LEA} learns the identity of the suspect.
+If the request is approved, the consortium members, with the help of the exit relay, jointly remove the layers of threshold encryption from the client's encrypted identity.
+The final decryption shares are then only shared with the requesting \ac*{LEA}, such that the identity of the suspect is not even revealed to the consortium.